ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 **Explanation:**

-- The ``general`` section at the top level specify characterstics that apply to all elements inside the structure.
+- The ``general`` section at the top level specify characteristics that apply to all elements inside the structure.

    - ``model_sequence`` dictates the detection types (comma separated).
 Example ``object,face,alpr`` will first run object detection, then face, then alpr

-- Now for each detection type in ``model_sequence``, you can specify the type of models you want to leading along with other related paramters.
+- Now for each detection type in ``model_sequence``, you can specify the type of models you want to leading along with other related parameters.

-  **Note**: If you are using mlapi, there are certain parameters that get overriden by ``objectconfig.yml`` See :ref:`mlapi_overrides`
+  **Note**: If you are using mlapi, there are certain parameters that get overridden by ``objectconfig.yml`` See :ref:`mlapi_overrides`

 Leveraging same_model_sequence_strategy and frame_strategy effectively